raspberrypi/documentation/linux/usage/cron.md

 ### Select an editor

-The first time you run `crontab` you'll be prompted to select an editor; if you are not sure which to use, choose `nano` by hitting `Enter`.
+The first time you run `crontab` you'll be prompted to select an editor; if you are not sure which one to use, choose `nano` by pressing `Enter`.

 ### Add a scheduled task

-The layout for a cron entry is made up of six components: Minute, hour, day of month, month of year, day of week, and the command to be executed.
+The layout for a cron entry is made up of six components: minute, hour, day of month, month of year, day of week, and the command to be executed.

 ```
 # m h  dom mon dow   command